Superradiant phase transition in complex networks: Introduction

 Recently, the SR phase transition has been discussed in~\cite{Gammelmark,Lee} in the framework of the so-called Dicke–Ising model for the material systems exhibiting spin-spin interaction.
 In particular, in~\cite{Gammelmark,Lee} it is demonstrated that such systems permit a first order phase transition depending on the character of spin-spin interaction.
 Some important applications in quantum metrology are also found~\cite{Bazhenov}.

 In~\cite{Tsarev} we established the Dicke-like model for the collective decision-making problem that exhibits the second order phase-transition that occurs in heterogeneous information-oriented communities interacting with information field.
 In particular, we showed that the system demonstrates social polarization and lasing phenomena for certain parameters (density of excitations, temperature).
-In this sense our model bridges the gap between the laser-like models described in~\cite{Khrennik1, Khrennik2} and current studies on opinion formation wich involve echo-chamber effects in social network communities~\cite{Cota2, Baumann1}.
-However, in~\cite{Tsarev} we did not examine the network topology and (Ising-like) coupling between agents that eventually play a vital role in this case.
+In this sense our model bridges the gap between the laser-like models described in~\cite{Khrennik1, Khrennik2} and current studies on opinion formation which involve echo-chamber effects in social network communities~\cite{Cota2, Baumann1}.
+However, the network topology and (Ising-like) coupling between agents eventually play a vital role for various socially oriented statistical models, see \cite{Fortunato,Easley, Bianconi3,Suchecki, Cota2, Baumann1, Bukh} and cf.~\cite{Tsarev}.

 Surprisingly, the phase transitions problem for the Dicke–Ising model specified for complex networks has not been studied yet at all; this work aims to investigate it.
 We are going to elucidate the role of particular network characteristics, such as node degree, degree exponent (for scale-free networks) in the SR phase transition that activates the network structure.
-In particular, an important task of this work is to show how the establishment of the superradiant transverse quantum field affects the spin ordering in the orthogonal $z$ direction.
+In particular, an important task of this work is to show how the establishment of the superradiant transverse quantum field affects the spin ordering in the orthogonal $z$-direction.